lorinkoz/talk-europython20-yapfmtid/docs/slides.md

 --

-.left-column-66[Hit me in the Q/A because this deserves more than a slide...]
+.left-column-66[Hit me in the Q&A because this deserves more than a slide...]
 .right-column-33[.right[![Young boy after food fight](images/food-fight.png)]]

 ---